 What are coyotas?

-Let’s start with what coyotas are not.
-They’re not empanadas, not cookies, not tortillas.
-They’re two small rounds of flour dough filled with sweetness, pressed flat like a tortilla, and baked until golden.
-Born in Hermosillo, Sonora, Mexico—home of carne asada, flour tortillas, and world-class wheat—these sweet pastries are legendary.
-Traditionally filled with piloncillo, coyotas burst with flavor when toasted.
-Some call them the Mexican Pop-Tart, but we call them the Mexican toaster pastry.
+Coyotas aren’t empanadas, cookies, or tortillas.
+They’re two small rounds of flour dough filled with something sweet, pressed flat like a tortilla, and baked until golden.
+They come from Hermosillo, Sonora, the state’s capital and a region known for carne asada, flour tortillas, and world-class wheat.
+Traditionally filled with piloncillo, coyotas truly shine when toasted.
+Some call them the Mexican Pop-Tart.
+We call them the Mexican toaster pastry.

-Coyotas have their place in Sonora, but here in the U.S., we reimagined them for modern twist.
-Hillos keeps the heart of the traditional pastry while adding bold flavors and a fun for today’s tastes.
-Just like Sonora’s flour tortillas crossed borders to become a staple, Hillos brings a piece of that heritage to every breakfast, snack, or coffee break—delicious, nostalgic, and unmistakably Mexican.
+Coyotas have long held their place in Sonora.
+Hillos takes that tradition and gives it a modern twist, keeping the soul of the original pastry while introducing bold flavors made for today.
+Just like Sonoran flour tortillas crossed borders to become a staple, Hillos brings a piece of that heritage to every breakfast, snack, or coffee break—familiar, comforting, and unmistakably Mexican.

 Back to blog